 An acquisition loan is money borrowed specifically to purchase a company or asset.

-The basic idea behind acquisition loans is that the acquirer purchases the target with a collateralized by the target’s own assets.
-In hostile takeover situations, the use of the target’s assets to secure for the acquirer is one reason that the tactic has a predatory reputation.
+The basic idea behind acquisition loans is that the acquirer purchases the target with a loan collateralized by the target’s own assets.
+In hostile takeover situations, the use of the target’s assets to secure credit for the acquirer is one reason that the tactic has a predatory reputation.

-The pursuit of acquisition loans usually increases when interest rates are low (this reduces the cost of borrowing and encourages investors to seek high-return opportunities) and/or when the or a particular industry is underperforming (and thus company values are falling).
-However, an increase could also signal more competition for deals, which tends to bid up the price for targets, further increasing the debt needed for acquisitions and increasing the chances a combined entity won’t be able to its debt obligations.
+The pursuit of acquisition loans usually increases when interest rates are low (this reduces the cost of borrowing and encourages investors to seek high-return opportunities) and/or when the economy or a particular industry is underperforming (and thus company values are falling).
+However, an increase could also signal more competition for deals, which tends to bid up the price for targets, further increasing the debt needed for acquisitions and increasing the chances a combined entity won’t be able to support its debt obligations.